-- 1 People often go out for big group meals early in the morning.
+- Who was at the meal - Examples of food eaten Υ - Details of the restaurant Ν - How the food is served Υ - Where the food is eaten Ν Y - Table manners - 6.
+Ask SS to try to do Activity 2c without a second listening and to check their responses in BORs.
+Close the BORs and return to main room to then conduct whole class feedback.
+Answers: - 1 People often go out for big group meals early in the morning.
 China - 2 People generally go out for meals in smallish groups between 2 and 6.
 The UK - 3 We tend to have big bowls of food in the middle of the table and everyone helps themselves from these bowls.
 China - 4 We're more likely to be served food on individual plates rather than share our food.
 The UK - 5 It is considered acceptable to get up and walk around in the middle of a meal.
 China - 6 It is considered rude to talk with your mouth full of food.
 The UK - 7.
-Ask SS which of the statements most resemble their own situation. - 8.
+Ask SS which of the statements most resemble their own situation.
+Ask SS to raise hands and select to elicit. - 8.
 Tell SS to look at the examples of table manners in Activity 3a and consider whether they are acceptable or not in their households / countries.
-Put them into new groups of 3/4 and tell them to discuss them.
+Put them into new BOR groups of 3/4 and tell them to discuss them.
 Encourage them to use 'it is considered rude / acceptable ... to discuss them.
-They should also give examples of eating habits that are considered rude in their culture, activity 3b. - 9.
-Conduct whole class feedback focusing on why it is important to know about what is considered rude and acceptable in different cultures in activity 3c.
-Explain that if they are invited to eat with British people, they should know what table manners are acceptable. - 10.
-Focus SS attention on the exam box at the bottom of the handout to explain how the lesson has helped to prepare them for Task 2 of the Trinity Level 1 Skills for Life Speaking exam and the Level 1 exam in general.
+They should also give examples of eating habits that are considered rude in their culture, activity 3b.
+Open BORs. - 9.
+Close the BORs and return to main room to then conduct whole class feedback focusing on why it is important to know about what is considered rude and acceptable in different cultures in activity 3c.
+Explain that if they are invited to eat with British people, they should know what table manners are acceptable.

+10. Focus SS attention on the exam box at the bottom of the handout to explain how the lesson has helped to prepare them for Task 2 of the Trinity Level 1 Skills for Life Speaking exam and the Level 1 exam in general.